THE SECRETS OF CONTINUOUS CANNONS

 Tempting an Opponent with a False Opening

-Grandmaster initiates with a thrust punch.
-Notice that unlike in the earlier Sequences 1 to 4, here the initiator uses a right Bow-Arrow Stance instead of a left.
-Grandmaster Wong purposes leave his body unprotected with his left guard hand.
+Unlike in the earlier Sequences 1 to 4, here the initiator uses a right Bow-Arrow Stance instead of a left.
+His body is left unprotected.
 This is a trap.
-As the opponent attacks, Grandmaster Wong wards off, threads, and counter-strikes all in one smooth fast movement, hitting the opponent before he realizes what has happened.
+As the opponent attacks, the exponent wards off, threads, and counter-strikes all in one smooth fast movement, hitting the opponent before he realizes what has happened.
 This is a famous tactic called “Continuous Cannons”.

 The Famous Tactic of Continuous Cannons

 The famous tactic of “Continuous Cannons”, which is “lian zhu bao” in Mandarin or “lin chiu pao” in Cantonese, is often heard but seldom known.
-Here Grandmaster Wong reveals its secret.
+The secret is revealed.
 It is actually quite simple but formidable, and is very effective as pressing attacks.
 Only “Fierce Tiger Speeds Through Valley” is used in this example, but it can be combined with “Fierce Tiger Steals Heart”.

 The Mechanics of Continuous Cannons

-Grandmaster Wong shows the mechanics of “Continuous Cannons”.
-Here the pressing tactic is composed of a continuous repetition of three techniques, namely “Fierce Tiger Speeds Through Valley”, “Single Tiger Emerges from Cave” and “Single Tiger Emerges from Cave” again or “Golden Dragon Plays with Water”.
+The mechanics of “Continuous Cannons” are shown.
+Here the pressing tactic is composed of a continuous repetition of three techniques, namely “Fierce Tiger Speeds Through Valley”, “Single Tiger Emerges from Cave” and “Single Tiger Emerges from Cave” again.
 The three patterns are performed as if they were one smooth pattern.
-If you practice this tactic 50 times a day for three weeks, you can be quite formidable with this tactic.

 Continuous Attacks at Middle, Bottom and Side

-After the first round of the “Continuous Cannons”, instead of striking the opponent's middle level with “Fierce Tiger” again, Grandmaster Wong strikes his bottom level with “previous Duck”.
+After “Continuous Cannons”, instead of striking the opponent's middle level with “Fierce Tiger” again, Grandmaster Wong strikes his bottom level with “Previous Duck”.
 He can then continue with “Fierce Tiger” to resume the “Continuous Cannons”, but instead he changes to a side attack using “Golden Star”.
-This evolves into another combat sequence, which we named “Fierce Tiger Speeds Through Valley” after its first pattern.
-Notice that Grandmaster Wong guards the opponent's leading hand before executing the “Golden Star”, otherwise the opponent may counter-strike easily, and that the pressing attacks are on three fronts, namely middle, bottom and side.
+Notice that Grandmaster Wong guards the opponent's leading hand before executing the “Golden Star”.
+The pressing attacks are on three fronts, namely middle, bottom and side.

 Progression from Two Moves to One

 Grandmaster Wong shows the progression from two moves to one move before executing “Precious Duck”.
-In the earlier video clip, two moves were used, namely right Single Tiger and left Single Tiger or Golden Dragon.
-Here only one move is used, namely left Single Tiger or Golden Dragon.
+In the earlier video clip, two moves were used, namely right Single Tiger and left Single Tiger.
+Here only one move is used, namely left Single Tiger.
 Reducing moves is one of many ways how a practitioner may progress in his performance.
-More examples will be shown later.

 Tigers, Dragons and Precious Duck